Shoaibaa01/HTML-CSS-FIGMA-Projects/Sign Up Page/README.md

 **Live Preview:** [Click Here](https://shoaibaa01.github.io/HTML-CSS-FIGMA-Projects/Sign%20Up%20Page/)
 ---

 # Introduction

-Hey there!
-My name is **Shoaib Abdul Aleem**, and this is my very first attempt at web design and development using **HTML, CSS, and Figma**.
-Spoiler alert: It was a wild ride! 🚀

-Designing this **Signup Page** was an emotional rollercoaster.
-I procrastinated like a champ, doubted my life choices, but in the end, I emerged victorious (sort of).
+Hello!
+My name is **Shoaib Abdullaleem**, and I'm on a mission to become a **web developer & designer**, with a special focus on **front-end development**.
+This **Signup Page** is my very first project using **HTML & CSS**, designed in **Figma** with inspiration from various sources.

+At first, I **procrastinated** (because let's be honest, self-doubt is real), but I pushed through, and here it is! 🚀

 ---

-# Design Process

-1. I bravely opened **Figma** (which I barely knew how to use) and started designing the **Signup Page**.
-2. Took inspiration from other designs because, let’s be real, creativity doesn’t happen in isolation.
-3. Added my own magic touch with **custom images, fonts, and layouts**—because why not?

----

-# Development Challenges

-Oh boy, where do I start?
-- **Margins, paddings, and spacings**?
-More like a cryptic puzzle from an ancient civilization.
-- Matching my design from **Figma to actual code** was like trying to fit a square peg into a round hole—trial and error all the way.
-- I avoided using **AI tools** because, well, I wanted to prove I have a few functional brain cells left. 🤖🚫
+## Challenges & Learning Experience

+- **Margins, padding, and spacing** gave me a tough time.
+It felt like an unsolvable puzzle, but after lots of trial and error, I started getting the hang of it.
+- I had some experience with **Figma**, but I know I can do better.
+My future designs will be more **minimal, clean, and aesthetic**.
+- Coding this design into actual **HTML & CSS** was harder than expected, but I made it!

 ---
 # Project Limitations & Future Improvements

 - **No Responsive Design:** Turns out, making a website work on different screens isn’t as easy as resizing an image.
 Future me, take notes.